AmberC0209/PaddleX/docs/installation/installation.en.md

 Next, we provide detailed installation tutorials for your reference.
 If you are using a Linux operating system, please refer to [2.
 Detailed Tutorial for Installing PaddleX on Linux](#2-detailed-tutorial-for-installing-paddlex-on-linux).

 ## 2. Detailed Tutorial for Installing PaddleX on Linux
-When installing PaddleX on Linux, we **strongly recommend using the official PaddleX Docker image**.
+When installing PaddleX on Linux, we <b>strongly recommend using the official PaddleX Docker image</b>.
 Alternatively, you can use other custom installation methods.

-When using the official Docker image, **PaddlePaddle, PaddleX (including the wheel package and all plugins), and the corresponding CUDA environment are already pre-installed**.
+When using the official Docker image, <b>PaddlePaddle, PaddleX (including the wheel package and all plugins), and the corresponding CUDA environment are already pre-installed</b>.
 You can simply obtain the Docker image and start the container to begin using it.

 When using custom installation methods, you need to first install the PaddlePaddle framework, then obtain the PaddleX source code, and finally choose the PaddleX installation mode.
 ### 2.1 Get PaddleX based on Docker